Health Insurance

 • You can obtain a prescription drug discount card to save money on prescription medications.
 Prescription drug discount cards often cannot be combined with insurance, Medicaid benefits, or used to cover out-of-pocket copayments.

-• If you are in Seattle for coursework or clerkships, you have access to some (limited) free services at Hall Health Center.
+• If you are in Seattle for coursework or clerkships, you have access to some (limited) free services at Husky Health Center.

 Additional Insurance Resources